Sarthak05-code/Hostel-Management-System/README.md

 - Java 25 or higher
 - Maven
 - MySQL Server
-- IntelliJ IDEA or VS Code
+- IntelliJ IDEA or VS Code or any IDEs you use

 ---